-Understanding and predicting the consequences of climate change on ecosystems is emerging as one of the greatest scientific challenges of our time, and examining how trees and forests respond to environmental change is of particular importance due to the central role they play in supporting biodiversity, regulating global carbon, water, and nutrient cycles, and providing a multitude of vital ecosystem and social services.
+Understanding how global climate change impacts ecosystem structure and function is one of the greatest scientific challenges of our time.
+Examining how trees and forests respond to environmental change is of particular importance due to their critical role in supporting biodiversity, regulating global carbon, water, and nutrient cycles, and providing a multitude of ecosystem and social services.

 Climate-related impacts have already been observed in diverse forests around the world, and are expected to become more widespread and intense in the coming decades.
 Projected future climate changes, including higher temperatures and atmospheric carbon dioxide, altered precipitation patterns, greater frequency of extreme events such as heat waves and drought, and shifts in growing seasons, will have profound physical and biological effects on trees and associated forest ecosystems globally.

 The overarching goal of my research is to advance our knowledge of the physiological mechanisms controlling tree performance and forest ecosystem responses to climate change.
 I study how uptake, transport and usage of water and carbon by trees are coordinated, and how they are affected by tree structural properties and by variability in soil and atmospheric conditions.
 Some questions I seek to help answer include:

 How does physiological performance vary within and among trees of different size and age?